 LYNX Technik Updates APPolo Control System with AutoControl

-LYNX Technik AG, provider of modular interfaces is launching a new key feature for its APPolo Control System at IBC 2013, stand 8.C70.
+LYNX Technik AG, provider of modular interfaces is launching a new key feature for its APPolo Control System at NAB 2013, booth N1120.

 The LYNX Technik APPolo Control System™ is a user-friendly, intuitive and self-configuring control system for remote control, status monitoring and SNMP error reporting.
 Typically used with the Series 5000 CardModule system, APPolo is the heart of a centralized control system which can easily be expanded to grow with your system.
 From a single rack to literally hundreds of racks located in different locations, the system can be easily used for controlling small or large Series 5000 system installations.

-At IBC, LYNX Technik will show the new AutoControl feature, which adds a layer of automation to the APPolo control system.
+At NAB, LYNX Technik will show the new AutoControl feature, which adds a layer of automation to the APPolo control system.

-Multiple external GPI connections have also been added, which means users can create actions based on system triggers from external devices, or send commands to external devices.
+Multiple external GPI and GPO connections have also been added, which means users can create actions based on system triggers from external devices, or send commands to external devices.

 This new feature vastly expands APPolo’s features for the Series 5000 CardModule systems making control possibilities virtually limitless.

-You can test drive the APPolo Control System at IBC 2013 stand 8.C70.
+You can test drive the APPolo Control System at NAB 2013 booth N1120.

 About LYNX Technik:

-LYNX Technik AG is an industry leader and technology provider of modular interface solutions for broadcast and professional use.
+LYNX Technik AG isan industry leader and technology provider of modular interface solutions for broadcast and professional use.
 LYNX Technik AG is an independent privately owned company with its headquarters, research and manufacturing facilities based in Weiterstadt, Germany.
-Sales and Support is covered through secondary distribution channels managed from its headquarters in Germany, USA (California), and Asia (Singapore).
+Sales and Support is covered through secondary distribution channels managed from its headquarters in Germany and the USA.

-Product brands include: Series 5000 rack and card based series, APPolo control system, yellobrik standalone plug-and play modules, blueBox standalone application specific boxes, and Testor digital test signal generator.

-Products include: audio / video / fiber conversion, audio / video distribution, fiber splitters, mux/demux, embedding / de-embedding, audio delay, image processing, frame synchronizers, test generators, as well as a line of rack frames and accessories.

 The latest product and technology information